TRex22/MakeAISpeedy/README.md

 Machine learning techniques, especially in the area of computer vision, have opened a new frontier of research and industry - however the initial cost of entry into the field is a boundary, especially in developing economies.
 There are many techniques and approaches to optimising these work-flows in order to make them more computationally efficient, and therefore cheaper.
 Such techniques include traditional software engineering, data and signals processing, as well as more advanced optimisations to the model structures and training pipelines to make the process more efficient.
 These techniques have trade-offs and are task dependant but when combined appropriately can be a powerful tool-kit to improve computability of large work-flows.
 This poster evaluates a selection of techniques aimed at making computer vision easier to compute in memory usage, and time.

 # Introduction
-Artificial intelligence (AI) is a fundamental part of the next industrial revolution.
+Artificial intelligence (AI) is a fundamental part of fourth industrial revolution (4IR).
 There is a lot of opportunity for innovation.
 However the cost, and access to AI - especially in computer vision - is a limiting factor in developing economies.
-AI on the edge is also limited by the practicality of the AI being used and such low power and embedded devices.
+AI on the edge is also limited by the practicality of the AI being used and the constraints of those systems.

 Many AI projects and state of the art models ignore training and evaluation cost in favour of the best results of the model.
 There are diminishing returns to obtaining the absolute best performance out of a model.
 Whilst having better accuracy and low loss when training AI models is desirable, practical use of such models does not always require the trade-offs of obtaining the best results and an acceptable level of error for more efficient use of computer resources can be acceptable.